EdSabino/dart_serde/serde_generator/README.md

 run ```pub get```

 ### Using
-Well, the ideia is you dont use it alone :P, but with the serde annotation package
+Well, the ideia is you dont use it alone :P, this is part of the serde package, please refear to https://pub.dev/packages/serde